crashtestjustin/to-do-app/README.md

 need to continue by setting up functionality for to dos:

-- expand/collapse capability for custom folders
 - mobile compatability
-- styling updates for remaining buttons and text areas and forms + expand/collapse icons on page elements
+- pomodoro timer

 Future Add ons

-- pomodoro timer

-- create folder views - ORDER THE FILTERS BY DATE THEN BY DATA ITEM???
+- create folder views - ORDER THE FILTERS BY DATE THEN BY DATA ITEM?
-- maybe moving toDos marked complete to the bottom of the list????
+- maybe moving toDos marked complete to the bottom of the list
-- would be great to be able to reorder custom folders
+- reorder custom folders via drag and drop